PCSP Awards Presentation Day 2014

-The Presbyterian College School of Pharmacy recognized achievements in academics, service, and leadership during its third annual awards ceremony in Belk Auditorium on April 30, 2013.
+The Presbyterian College School of Pharmacy recognized achievements in academics, service, and leadership during its fourth annual awards ceremony in Belk Auditorium on April 22, 2014.

-During the event Dr. Chris Farrell, Assistant Professor of Pharmaceutical Sciences at the School of Pharmacy, was named the 2013 School of Pharmacy Professor of the Year.
+During the event Dr. Jennifer Clements, Associate Professor of Pharmacy Practice at the School of Pharmacy, was named the 2014 School of Pharmacy Teacher of the Year.

 The Teacher of the Year Award is given to an outstanding teacher on the faculty of the Presbyterian College School of Pharmacy each year.
 Students are invited to nominate a deserving faculty member each spring and nominees are selected for consideration based upon the following criteria:

 - Encouragement of student participation in the learning process

 - Ability to stimulate learning

 - Informative to students

 - Pedagogical organization